 How Long Does a Guitar Pick Last?

 Guitar picks don’t often stick around very long.
-Usually, it’s because they get lost, as they’re pretty small and hard to keep track of.
+Usually, it’s because they get lost, or they get worn down and become hard to use.
 That being said, if you’re careful with them, you can get some pretty serious use out of them.

 There’s a lot to know about how long guitar plectrums last and what you can do to increase their longevity.
-In this article, you will finally get your answer to the question: How long does a guitar pick last?
+In this Killer Rig article, we will help you get more life from your picks!

 Do Guitar Picks Wear Out?